 The poet in love with death |

 The judges return with the verdict that the Princess ("Orpheus's death") and Heurtebise are released on bail, Orpheus is set free, and Eurydice can return under the condition that Orpheus never looks at her.
 And unlike the legend, where this edict is to last only during the journey from the afterlife to Earth, in our story the edict is permanent.
 So Orpheus and Eurydice return home to an uncomfortable existence, where they don't seem to be very careful about not looking at one another, and Heurtebise accompanies them to help them deal with this awkward arrangement.
-At this point, these scenes of not Orpheus trying not to look are presented like an absurd comedy, almost slapstick.
+At this point, these scenes of Orpheus not trying not to look are presented like an absurd comedy, almost slapstick.
 Of course the inevitable happens...Orpheus glimpses the face of Eurydice in a mirror (!) and she disappears.

 Immediately after, Orpheus confronts an angry group of fans staking out his home demanding to know where Cégeste is.
 The confrontation gets ugly, and Orpheus is shot with a gun he is given by Heurtebise.
 Then, of course, as dead, he is transported once again to the afterlife.
 Once he meets the Princess again, they declare their love.
 But then, the Princess demands he obey her every word even if he doesn't understand; he promises.
 Ominously the narrator breaks in with the line, "The death of a poet requires a sacrifice to render him immortal."
 The Princess then demands Heurtebise and Cégeste suffocate Orpheus, allowing time to be reversed and Heurtebise to walk Orpheus back to his life on earth.
 He and Eurydice have a joyful reunion, neither retaining any memory of what has happened.
 Orpheus now seems delighted with impending fatherhood and his poetic longings are put on hold.
 The last shot of the film shows Princess/Death and Heurtebise led away by the motorcyclists of death, no doubt their defiance condemning them to an unpleasant fate.